fenago/apache-solr/lab_guides/Lab_5.md

   `passwordsFile`              The file path to password mappings will be set here.
   `resource.name`              Used to specify the optional name of the file.
   `resource.password`          The password for the PDF (which is password protected) is defined using `resource.password`.
-  `tika.config`                The file path used to specify Tika\'s configuration file.
+  `tika.config`                The file path used to specify Tika's configuration file.
   `uprefix`                    Used to prefix fields that have not been defined in the schema with the given prefix.
   `xpath`                      Used to filter based on the XPath expression during extraction from Tika XHTML content.
   -------------------------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Language detection
 -------------------------------------